-Short Title: Also referred as a 'Running Head', must be a brief but comprehensive phrase of what the paper is all about, or a brief version of the title of the paper. not to exceed 50 characters.
+Short Title: Also referred as a 'Running Head', must be a brief but comprehensive phrase of what the paper is all about, or a brief version of the title of the paper.
+Not to exceed 50 characters.

 Keywords: A maximum of five keywords must be submitted.
-Authors should ensure that the keywords appear in the title and/or abstract and that they are PubMed searchable.
+Authors should ensure that the keywords appear in the title and/or abstract and that they are PubMed® searchable.

 Abstract: All submissions must include an abstract.
 An abstract should be brief, providing the reader with a concise but complete summary of the paper.
 Generalizations such as 'methods were described' should not be used.
-Meta-Analyses/Systematic Reviews and Scientific Studies should have a structured abstract of no more than 200 words with the following sections: Purpose, Methods, Results and Conclusions.
-Case Reports, Literature Reviews (JDC only) and Brief Communications should have an unstructured abstract of no more than 150 words.
+Meta-analyses/Systematic Reviews and Scientific Studies should have a structured abstract of no more than 250 words with the following sections: Purpose, Methods, Results and Conclusions.
+Brief Communications, Case Reports (JDC only), Literature Reviews (JDC only) and should have an unstructured abstract of no more than 150 words.